meethao/Instagram-api/README.md

  * Uss MySQL database to store application data.
  * Use foreign keys to link posts to their corresponding user.
  * Use foreign keys to link comments and likes to their corresponding posts.

+## 4. Enable JWT-based user logins and implement a user data access endpoint
+This project have enabled user registration for application, implement a new POST /users/login API endpoint that allows a registered user to log in by sending their username and password.
+If the username/password combination is valid, this project responds with a JWT token, which the user can then send with future requests to authenticate themselves.
+The JWT token payload should contain the user's ID and it should expire after 24 hours.

+If a user attempts to log in with an invalid username or password, you should respond with a 401 error.

+## 5. Require authorization to perform certain API actions
+Once users can log in, modify Instagram API so that it requires clients to authenticate users to implement the following authorization scheme:
+  * Only an authorized user can see their own user information.
+  * Only an authorized user can create new photos, reviews, and like.
+  * Only an authorized user can modify or delete their own photos, reviews, and like.

+## 6. Rate limiting
+ * Requests that do not come from an authenticated user are rate-limited on a per-IP address basis.
+These unauthenticated requests can be made at a rate of 5 requests per minute.
+ * Requests that come from an authenticated user are rate-limited on a per-user basis.
+These authenticated requests can be made at a rate of 10 requests per minute.

+## 7. Store uploaded photo data in GridFS
+The API to store those image files in GridFS in the MongoDB database that's already powering the API.
+Photo metadata corresponding the image files should be stored alongside the files themselves.

+## 8. Use RabbitMQ to generate new image sizes offline
+This API use RabbitMQ to facilitate the generation of multiple resized versions of every image.
+ * Implement a RabbitMQ consumer that generates multiple sizes for a given image.
+User should specifically use information from each message it processes to fetch a newly-uploaded photo file from GridFS and generate multiple smaller, resized versions of that photo file.